Who do we help?

 Homeless in Croydon

 In winter the churches in Croydon run the Floating Shelter which involves many churches that also help us and we have many volunteers in common.
-Access to the shelter is via referral from the SNAP team.
+Access to the shelter is via referral from the SNAP team or the Crisis centre at 13 Surrey Street 0203 848 1700.
 Young people (14-21 year olds) can find help at Croydon Turnaround, 54/55 South End, CRO 1BF 0208 760 5530.

 - To provide urgent and necessary items of food, clothes, toiletries, pots, pans, household goods to people in need